venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/kafka.md

 It depends which metadata!

 By default, Kafka uses a number of paths in zookeeper:
-    /brokers: This contains alive brokers as well as topics configuration, assignments and current ISRs /controller: This ZNode is owned by the current controller in the Kafka cluster /admin: This contains delete topic requests
-    /config: This contains overriden configs for brokers, quotas
+- /brokers: This contains alive brokers as well as topics configuration, assignments and current ISRs (In-Syn Replicas) /controller: This ZNode is owned by the current controller in the Kafka cluster /admin: This contains delete topic requests /config: This contains overriden configs for brokers, quotas